 Here’s what your SMART goal could be: I will save $111 each month for a trip to Zion National Park in 18 months.
 I will come up with the cash by slashing my entertainment budget or picking up extra hours at work.

 Of course, these SMART financial goals examples are just the tip of the iceberg.
 You can use this goal-setting strategy when saving for retirement, building an emergency fund and more.
 And remember, setting a SMART goal is the first step.
 Once you’ve set the goal, you need to take action to achieve it.
 Use the SMART financial goals examples above to kickstart your goal-setting process.

 Tips on Financial Goals

 - Setting financial goals is a smart move.
 But that’s not the end of your journey.
 If you need help making your SMART financial goals a reality, then consider working with a financial advisor.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.